 “Could you clarify what you mean by that?”
 Gabrielle returned.

 Dämon eyed Alice.
-“Would you like me to hand you a file on individuals who have been exposed to the rhetoric of the Verbundene Augen so you can follow along to see which ones convert to better understand the movement and its implications for Signum?”
+“Would you like me to hand you a file on individuals who have been exposed to the rhetoric of the Verbundene Augen so you can follow along to see which ones converted to better understand the movement and its implications for Signum?”
 She tucked a lock of hair behind her ear.
 “Or would you like me to give you a file on the individuals who are confirmed to be members of the Augen so you can work backwards and find out what they were exposed to eliminate that exposure?”

 Well, that was certainly a way to put it.